 This rule draws from depth psychology and the work of Carl Jung.
 Humans are self-conscious creatures.
 We understand emotional abstractions like shame, disgust, and mortality.
 And so we know ourselves to be tragically and fundamentally flawed.

-This deep knowing prevents us from taking care of ourselves, because we feel we don't really deserve it.
-There's a similar self-destructive thread in tobacco smoking and alcohol abuse.
-While they deliver short term pleasure, we also know that smoking and drinking to excess is horrendously bad for our bodies.
+This deep knowing impedes self-care, because we may feel we don't really deserve it.
+Note the self-destructive nature of drug and alcohol abuse.
+While it delivers short term pleasure, we all know that taking drugs to excess is horrendously bad for our bodies.
 Yet we do it anyway.
 We feel justified in administering the punishment we so deserve.

 Jordan doesn't stop there.
 Highlighting our capacity for self-loathing is not practical life advice.
 He goes on to explain another self-fulfilling prophecy inherent to taking on responsibility.

 In dedicating yourself to a cause outside of your own problems, you create meaning in life.
 The cause can be anything—from sewing tapestries of kittens, to volunteering for charity, to helping people break their ugly addiction to fossil fuels.
-It just has to be a productive mission outside of your own traumatised mind.
-In turn, taking care of yourself becomes a mere necessity toward delivering to that cause.
+It just has to be a productive mission outside of your own trauma.
+In turn, taking care of yourself becomes a mere necessity toward achieving that external goal.
 Pretty slick, Jordy P.

-Rule 3.
+Rule for Life #3.
 Make friends with People Who Want The Best for You

-Your social group is vitally important.
+Your social group is critical to your quality of life.
 These people reflect your nature back at you, day after day.
-They are your social barometer, helping you master what's acceptable behaviour in the wider world.
-For a social species, that's a big deal.
+They're your social barometer, helping you master what behaviour is acceptable in the world.
+When tragedy strikes, they help buffer you in grief, sadness, and terror.

 Choose your friends wisely.
-Cut out the negative influences.
-Don't tolerate self-made victims who complain but don't actually want to improve.
+Cut the negative influences and the self-made victims who complain but don't actually want to change.
 They're a drain on your emotional resources and only want you to wallow with them.
-Seek positive, ambitious friends and help each other up as far as you can go.
+Seek positive, ambitious friends and help each other rise as high as you can go.

-Rule 4.
+Rule for Life #4.
 Compare Yourself to Who You Were Yesterday, Not to Who Someone Else is Today

 There will always be someone who's smarter, funnier, and having a better time in life than you.
-The internet reminds us of this continually, even when it's only a carefully engineered illusion.
-Don't compare yourself to these perceptions of other people (not least because they may be inaccurate).
-Only compare your present self to your past self, thereby monitoring your own trajectory to betterment.
+Social media reminds us of this continually, whether realistic or a carefully engineered façade.
+Don't compare yourself to other people (not least because your perception of them may be an impossible illusion).
+Only compare your present self to your past self, thereby monitoring the trajectory that matters.

-Set yourself personal goals.
+Set yourself realistic personal goals.
 What's befitting of your individual talents and interests?
 What do you see in the world around you that's broken—and how can you fix it?
-Search for meaningful ways to improve until you have definitive ambitions for your romantic, social, career, and creative life.
+Search for meaningful ways to improve until you have definitive ambitions for your romantic, social, and vocational life.

-Rule 5.
+Rule for Life #5.
 Don't Let Your Children Do Anything That Makes You Dislike Them

-Your main job as a parent is to raise a human being that is competent and socially desirable, so they can enter the world more smoothly as independent children and adults.
-Coddling children provides short term gratification but actively harms the child's long term confidence, teaching them they need your protection.
+As a psychologist and a parent himself, Jordan Peterson says parenting boils down to one thing: raising a human being who's competent and socially desirable.
+Coddling children provides short term gratification but actively harms their long term confidence, teaching them they need your protection to be safe.
 To compound the issue, parents won't always be around to buffer their adult children when they need it most.

-You child has a finite window of time in which to learn the boundaries of social behaviour.
-After this, society will punish them for their mistakes by denying them friendships in school, and later, relationships and career opportunities.
-The phrase tough love illustrates this necessity.
+Your child has a finite window of time in which to learn the boundaries of social behaviour.
+It closes around the time they start school, and discover a world of social independence.
+After this, society punishes them for their mistakes by denying them friendships, and later, relationships and career opportunities.
+The phrase "tough love" hinges on this idea.

-What's more, a disobedient child fuels resentment in even the most mild-mannered parents.
+What's more, a disobedient child can fuel resentment in even the most mild-mannered parents.
 It's in everyone's best interests to teach them the boundaries of acceptable behaviour at the earliest opportunity.
-Set basic rules and use the minimum necessary force to impose them.
+Peterson recommends we set basic rules for our children and use the minimum force necessary to impose them.

-Rule 6.
+Rule for Life #6.
 Set Your House in Perfect Order Before You Criticise The World

 It's easy to criticise others from a place of blissful ignorance.
 We can convince ourselves we could do a better job, without ever having been in that position of responsibility ourselves.
 Setting your own house in order provides hands-on experience of life's challenges.
 You may discover, for example, that there are no perfect solutions.
 Perhaps the target of your venom was actually doing a pretty good job all along.